-CCS may attach the above responses to a commission-based posting so applicants are made fully aware of position requirements and history.
-CCS reserves the right to deny a company both posting and campus privileges if an employer misleads/attempts to mislead CCS and applicants.
+The Office for Experiential Education and Career Connections may attach the above responses to a commission-based posting so applicants are made fully aware of position requirements and history.
+The Office for Experiential Education and Career Connections reserves the right to deny a company both posting and campus privileges if an employer misleads/attempts to mislead The Office for Experiential Education and Career Connections and applicants.

-In addition to the General Posting Guidelines above, CCS will not accept internship postings from any of the following:
+In addition to the General Posting Guidelines above, The Office for Experiential Education and Career Connections will not accept internship postings from any of the following:

 - Employers who do not adhere to our commission-based posting policy.